 That being said, starting with 2012 Australia did add a new e-bike category that goes past the 200W limit, in fact, it has 250W.
 The state of Victoria does require licensing for example if you have such a bike, but it won’t require a license or registration if you have one less than 200W.
 The same thing happens in Queensland too.

-Canada is a bit more stringent when it comes to allowing electric bicycles on the road.
-There are only eight provinces that allow you to ride an electric bicycle, and these are Alberta, British Columbia, Ontario, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Quebec, Prince Edward Island and Saskatchewan.
-What you have to keep in mind is that each one of these regions has its own requirements.
+All eight Canadian provinces – Alberta, British Columbia, Ontario, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Quebec, Prince Edward Island, and Saskatchewan – allow you to ride an electric bicycle.
+What you have to keep in mind is that each one of these provinces may also have its own local requirements.

-Normally your vehicle needs to have a motor with less than 500W.
-In some places like the Prince Edward Island, you need to pass a moped inspection for example.
-You might also have to wear a helmet, depending on the region.
+Normally your electric bike needs to have a motor of less than 500W.
+In some places, for example, Prince Edward Island, you need to pass a moped inspection.
+Depending on regulations in the specific province, you might also be required to wear a helmet.

-If you want to drive an electric bicycle in China, you don’t have to worry about getting a license.
-A few years ago you did have to register your bike so you can recover it easier, however that law was removed.
+If you want to ride an electric bicycle in China, you don’t have to worry about getting a license.
+A few years ago you did have to register your electric bike, however, that law has changed.

-This means you never have to worry about riding your own.
-Also, Beijing did have a restriction for electric bicycles in some areas of the town, but that was removed since 2006.
+This means you do not have to worry about riding your e-bike any longer.
+Also, Beijing did have a restriction for electric bicycles in some areas of the town, but that was removed in 2006.